near/pagoda-console/frontend/components/lib/Checkbox/README.md

 # Checkbox / Radio

-Accessible checkboxes and radios are made possible using the following HTML (all that's needed is some CSS magic to make them look nice):
+Accessible checkboxes and radios are made possible using the following HTML (all that's needed is some CSS magic to make them look nice).

+A single checkbox:

 ```html
 <label>